langleyfoxall/xero-laravel/README.md

 $contact = $xero->contacts()->where('Name', 'Bank West')->first();
 ```

-### Available relationship
+### Available relationships

-The list below shows all available relatioships that can be used to access
+The list below shows all available relationships that can be used to access
 data related to your Xero application (e.g. `$xero->relationshipName`).

 *Note: Some of these relationships may not be available if the related